-3.4 Access to remote participation should be available 30 minutes prior to the start of a meeting to allow remote participants to ensure that they can connect.
+2.4 Access to remote participation should be available 30 minutes prior to the start of a meeting to allow remote participants to ensure that they can connect.
 Participants participating remotely in a physical meeting or in a virtual meeting are recommended to connect at least 5 minutes prior to the start of a meeting to ensure connectivity.

-3.5 For physical meetings with remote participation, when the physical presence is outside of Geneva, then remote participation shall be possible, to the greatest extent practicable through platforms supported by the ITU in Geneva.
+2.5 For physical meetings with remote participation, when the physical presence is outside of Geneva, then remote participation shall be possible, to the greatest extent practicable through the use of the same tools as those when the meeting is based in Geneva.

-4 Virtual meeting
+3 Virtual meeting